News

 Contents

-Course material will be made available on this webpage in order to support the classroom teaching and the tutorials, not to replace them.
+Course material will be made available in the materials section in order to support the classroom teaching and the tutorials, not to replace them.
 Additional organisational information, examples and explanations that may be relevant for your understanding and the exam are provided in the lectures and tutorials.
 It is solely your responsibility - not ours - to make sure that you receive this information.

 The following table shows a preliminary list of topics that will be covered during the semester.